urimikhli/myboxen/README.md

 Once your shell is ready, open a new tab/window in your Terminal and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

-## Extras for Uri
-1) copy bashrc and bash_profile from my boxen urimikhli/myboxen.git  to ~/ as .bashrc and .bash_profile

-2) follow instructions in https://help.github.com/articles/generating-ssh-keys for generating new key for the new machine

-3) Install Macvim, NERDTree, and Taglist
-#####

 ## What You Get